-Facilities in Guadiana River Basin account for 0.5%, 0.8% and 0.3% of EDP Group's facilities, electricity generation and revenues, respectively.
-Identified in EDP Water Risk Map as being exposed to risks of reduced availability of water inflows for electricity generation driven by hydro volatility, revision of ecological flows regime and climate change induced structural decrease in precipitation.
+Facilities in Guadiana River Basin account for 0.6%, 0.6% and 0.2% of EDP Group's facilities, electricity generation and revenues, respectively.
+Identified in EDP Water Risk Map as being exposed to risks of climate change induced structural decrease in precipitation and revision of ecological flows regime.